mdx-workshop/mdx-submissions21/paper.md

 ## Setup

 ## Performance on the MUSDB Benchmark
-In this section we give a compare our models with current state-of-the-art models on the MUSDB benchmark.
+In this section we compare our models with current state-of-the-art models on the MUSDB benchmark.
 All comparisons are made with the SiSEC2018 version of the SDR metric (BSS Eval v4 framewise multi-channel SDR) and we report the median SDR over all 50 songs in the MUSDB test set.
 Only models for Leaderboard A were evaluated, since our submissions for Leaderboard B uses the MUSDB test set as part of the training set.

 Table1 shows MUSDB benchmark performance of KUIELAB-MDX-Net.
 We compared it to recent state-of-the-art models: TFC-TDF-U-Net, X-UMX, Demucs, D3Net, ResUNetDecouple.
 Since KUIELAB-MDX-Net is an ensemble, we also included our base architecture (Conv-TDF-U-Net + Mixer) for a better comparison.
 Even though our models were downsized for the MDX Challenge, we can see that it gives superior performance over the state-of-the-art models and achieves best SDR for "bass" and "other".